penn-automate/pennmate-notify-app/README.md

 Unfortunately, it is not possible to install an app from an unknown source on unjailbreaked iOS devices.
 The only way for me is to obtain a developer account from Apple, which would cost me $99/yr. <small>im cute plz give me money</small>

-Although it would also cost money to publish the app in Google Play, users can install a third-party apk without any extra modification.
-Just make sure you **DON'T click on OK when the prompt pops up**, which asks you to NOT install from an unknown developer.
-If you did so, you'll have to turn off the protection in Google Play settings.
+But Google Play only costs $25 for lifetime, which means I get to publish the app on it!
+Here's the Google Play store: [Pennmate Notify](https://play.google.com/store/apps/details?id=edu.hanbangw.pennmate_notify).

 ***APK download (ver.
 0.1) for ARM:*** [pennmate-notify-0.1.apk](https://github.com/penn-automate/pennmate-notify-app/releases/download/v0.1/pennmate-notify-0.1.apk)
 <small>\*Make sure your device's CPU set is ARM or ARM64.
 If you need x86 version plz comment below.</small>